ccmdesign/stem-gender-nuxt/content/articles/appendix.md

 - Life Histories of Successful Bolivian Women in STEM: Qualitative analyses highlighting women's trajectories, challenges, and achievements.
 - Perceptions and Social Representations: Research aimed at identifying stereotypes and social barriers affecting women's participation in STEM.
 - Statistical Analysis of Women's Participation in STEM: Quantitative data to complement qualitative findings, providing a comprehensive understanding of the current situation and potential intervention areas.
-- The second phase involved facilitating constructive dialogue spaces with school, university, and labor market communities to generate innovative program and project proposals that significantly enhance the visibility and participation of women in STEM fields.

 #### Impact
 - Increased Visibility of Women in STEM: The project has significantly increased the visibility of women scientists in Bolivia, highlighting their contributions and establishing a positive association between women and science from an early age.
 This has been achieved through the dissemination of life stories of successful women in STEM, which serve as role models for younger generations.